 Through mobile opera performances, art works, panel presentations, video storytelling, and conversations, we aim to advance a deeper understanding of different aspects of the global refugee crisis and Canada’s role in the resettlement of refugees.
 We hope to foster networking among UBC students, faculty and staff, people who arrived as refugees, refugee service providers, community members, professionals and volunteers.

 We are launching the UBC symposium with a focus on "Refugee Journeys" as well as a look to Canada's refugee record on the global stage.
-We will begin with a Traditional Musqueam Welcome.

 Moderator: Moura Quayle, Professor, Strategic Design; Director, Liu Institute for Global Issues, UBC